-One of the key difference of highly successful people is that they take the time to set and monitor their goals.
+One of the key differences between highly successful people is that they take the time to set and monitor their goals.
 Goal setting not only facilitates the achievement of your objectives but also enhances your skills and performance.
-I have spent several hours this year to set new goals and insist that all clients I work with do the same.
+I have spent several hours this year setting new goals and insist that all clients I work with do the same.
 Goal setting gets you focused on what’s important.
 Putting your goals to paper crystallizes them.